AP Explains: What happens in a partial government shutdown

 LONG-LASTING POLITICAL REPERCUSSIONS

-In 2013, the tea party Republicans forced the shutdown over the better judgment of GOP leaders like then-Speaker John Boehner, R-Ohio.
+In 2013, the tea party Republicans forced the shutdown over the better judgment of GOP leaders like Speaker John Boehner, R-Ohio.
 Republicans tried to fund the government piecemeal, but a broader effort faltered.
-Republicans eventually backed down and supported a round of budget talks led by Paul Ryan, R-Wis., then-House Budget Committee chairman.
+Republicans eventually backed down and supported a round of budget talks led by Paul Ryan, R-Wis., then the House Budget Committee chairman.

 Now, as House speaker himself, Ryan is struggling to head off a shutdown just days before his long-announced retirement.
 Democrats led by California Rep. Nancy Pelosi take over the House on Jan.
 3.